shenwei356/csvtk/doc/docs/usage.md

   -h, --help                    help for concat
-  -i, --ignore-case             ignore case (column name) -k, --keep-unmatched          keep blanks even if no any data of a file matches -u, --unmatched-repl string   replacement for unmatched data
+  -i, --ignore-case             ignore case (column name) -k, --keep-unmatched          keep blanks even if no any data of a file matches
+      --original-file           append an original_file column with each input file's basename -u, --unmatched-repl string   replacement for unmatched data

 ```